 This sparked a concerted reaction from the US, China, India and other states as well as industry who argued that measures should be agreed and implemented globally.
 As a compromise, the EU agreed in late 2012 to reduce the scope of aviation’s inclusion in the EU ETS to only those flights between EU airports until 1 January 2017.
 This was to give ICAO time to develop a global market-based measure for approval at its triennial assembly in October 2016.

 T&E is working with its ICSA colleagues to ensure this scheme has strong environmental integrity; therefore, ICSA has developed a Litmus Test to determine what a credible scheme should contain.

-However, the scheme under consideration by ICAO will only address emissions above 2020 levels, a degree of ambition wholly insufficient compared to the Paris Agreement’s agreed objective that states should work towards limiting any temperature increase to 1.5ºC.
+However, the scheme under consideration by ICAO will only address emissions above 2020 levels, a degree of ambition wholly insufficient compared to the Paris Agreement’s negotiated objective that states should work towards limiting any temperature increase to 1.5ºC.
 It is therefore essential that other global measures are agreed, especially those that advance in-sector reductions, such as an efficiency standard for aircraft and ending subsidies.

 While ICAO continues to lag on climate ambition, it is important that the EU shows leadership on this issue.
 The EU should therefore ensure that aviation emissions are included in its 2030 climate targets, and adopt measures that ensure the sector makes its fair contribution to reducing Europe’s emissions.
 This includes ending tax exemptions and subsidies and investing in low-carbon alternatives.